Bar chord: Partial bar chords

-Diagonal barre chord
+Diagonal bar chord

-A diagonal barre chord is a "very rare chord" involving "the barring of a couple of strings with the first finger [diagonally] on different frets."
+A diagonal bar chord is a "very rare chord" involving "the barring of a couple of strings with the first finger [diagonally] on different frets."

 Notation

 Standard music notation indicates the barre technique with one of two letters, "B" or "C"—followed by a positional indication via an Arabic number or Roman numeral.
 Examples: BIII, CVII, B2, C7.

-The two abbreviations "B", "C", represent the terms barre or bar, cejillo or capotasto, the later being Spanish and Italian terms for capo.
+The two abbreviations "B", "C", represent the terms bar or barre, cejillo or capotasto, the later being Spanish and Italian terms for capo.
 The choice of letter is an editorial decision that reflects the style adopted.
 Roman numerals are more prevalent than Arabic numbers to avoid confusion with other fingering indications and common chord symbols (but not figured harmony).
 Roman numerals without the "B" or "C" indicates fingerboard position only.

-Editorial style also affects partial barre indications.
-A vertical strike-through of the letter "C" commonly indicates a partial barre—the number of strings to barre depends on context and performer choice.
-Other editorial styles use superscript fractions (e.g., 4/6, 1/2) indicates the number of strings to barre in addition to the letters B or C. In some notation styles (particularly classical staff notation), the letters "B" or "C" are omitted altogether, with the number of courses to barre (from the highest-tuned downwards) written as an index (superscript).
-For example: on a guitar, VII4 indicates a barre on the 7th fret over the highest four strings (D, G, B, and E).
-There is no rule for whether to write full barre chords with indices (e.g., "6" for a standard guitar) or without.
+Editorial style also affects partial bar indications.
+A vertical strike-through of the letter "C" commonly indicates a partial bar—the number of strings to bar depends on context and performer choice.
+Other editorial styles use superscript fractions (e.g., 4/6, 1/2) indicates the number of strings to bar in addition to the letters B or C. In some notation styles (particularly classical staff notation), the letters "B" or "C" are omitted altogether, with the number of courses to bar (from the highest-tuned downwards) written as an index (superscript).
+For example: on a guitar, VII4 indicates a bar on the 7th fret over the highest four strings (D, G, B, and E).
+There is no rule for whether to write full bar chords with indices (e.g., "6" for a standard guitar) or without.
 It is a matter of the editor's personal taste.
-It is customary to place the barre sign above the staff, with a spanning line to mark duration.
+It is customary to place the bar sign above the staff, with a spanning line to mark duration.